ricardoyanez/grazing/README.md

 ## RKSUITE - a suite of Runde-Kutta codes

 [RKSUITE](https://netlib.sandia.gov/ode/rksuite/) is a suite of Runde-Kutta codes that is available free of charge to the scientific community.
 It has no discernable license.
 This is perhaps intentional.
 It will therefore be used to replace `D02BBF` without distributing it.
-The Makefile will download it from the site and compile it for use with GRAZING.
-It any changes are needed, they will be distributed as a patch (`rksuite.f.patch`).
+The Makefile will download the suite from the forementioned site and compile it for use with GRAZING.
+If any changes are needed, they will be distributed as a patch (`rksuite.f.patch`).

 ## QUADPACK - numerical integration